Table of contents

 - 5. Visual design: Logo Redesign, Tokens: Color/Sizes, Higher-Fidelity Screens

-1. Understand the matter
+1. Understand the Matter

 1.1 Current state of the app